 Whether your cat is a purebred Toyger or a Toyger mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.

 If you’re a pet parent to a Toyger cat (or want to be), you may be familiar with people comparing them to tigers.
 And can you blame them?
 This cat breed is extremely active and has fur colorings and patterns similar to tigers.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, shares more fun facts about this breed.
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, shares more fun facts about this breed.

 On average, Toyger cats are usually around 18 inches long and weigh between 7 to 15 pounds, Dr. McCullough explains.
 It typically takes this cat breed between 18 months to 2 years to reach full maturity.